openshift-kni/kubernetes-power-manager/README.md

     > sudo modprobe amd_hsmp
     > ```

-    In ADM KPM, the following logic applies when configuring DF P-states:
+    The following logic applies when configuring DF P-states:
     - When min equals max, a fixed DF P-state is set.
 This disables automatic DF p-state scaling and locks the DF to operate at that specific performance level.
     - When min differs max, DF is allowed to dynamically scale between the specified DF P-states range.

-    This is not currently supported in KPM.

   - **ARM** - no equivalent supported